grnet/synnefo/docs/cyclades-api-guide.rst

 Return Code                 Description
 =========================== =====================
 200 (OK)                    Request succeeded
-400 (Bad Request)           Malformed flavor ID
+400 (Bad Request)           Malformed request
-401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Forbidden to use this flavor 404 (Not Found)             Flavor id not founmd
-500 (Internal Server Error) The request cannot be completed because of an internal error
+401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Forbidden to use this flavor 500 (Internal Server Error) The request cannot be completed because of an internal error
 503 (Service Unavailable)   The server is not currently available